lifestreamy/javafx-3d-surface-chart/README.md

 # javafx-3d-surface-chart
-CAN BE USED TO DRAW OVERLAPPING SURFACES
+Can be used to draw overlapping surfaces.

-UPDATED and fixed by Tim Kochetkov over a course of a single day (MADE INTO A CUSTOM PROJECT) A demo of a JavaFX application, which can plot 3D points to a surface chart with delauney triangulation.
+Updated and fixed by Tim Kochetkov (made into a custom project) A demo of a JavaFX application, which can plot 3D points to a surface chart with delauney triangulation.

-PLEASE NOTICE THAT THE ALGORYTHM IS NOT EFFICIENT WITH REPEATING x, y COORDINATES (IF AT ALL), TAKES A WHILE TO RENDER ALSO NOTE THAT THE ORIGINAL CREATOR CHANGED THE ORDER OF (X, Y, Z) TO (X, Z, Y) You can start this app using the main method in de.adihubba.swing.StarterFrame
+PLEASE NOTICE THAT THE ALGORITHM IS NOT EFFICIENT WITH REPEATING x, y COORDINATES (IF AT ALL), TAKES A WHILE TO RENDER Also note that the original creator had changed (X, Y, Z) to (X, Z, Y)

+You can start this app using the main method in de.adihubba.swing.StarterFrame

 ![alt tag](https://github.com/TimofeyKochetkov/javafx-3d-surface-chart/blob/TimofeyKochetkov-docs/2020-05-20%2016-56-55.png)